erdniSSG/Statistics/README.md

 # Statistics

-The analysis in asthma.py aims to estimate the relationship between asthma case counts and predictors like gender and place of living, using Bayesian methods. (hint: don't live in NYC)
+The analysis in asthma.py aims to estimate the relationship between asthma case counts and predictors, such as gender and place of living, using Bayesian methods. (hint: don't live in NYC)